microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamsappsettings-get.md

 ## Examples

-### Example 1: Get the tenant-wide settings for all Teams apps in the tenant.
+### Example 1: Get the tenant-wide settings for all Teams apps in the tenant

 #### Request
+The following example shows a request.

 <!-- {
   "blockType": "request",